 - My ex and I are fighting over custody, how will the court decide what is best?

 - What if the custody arrangements aren’t working out?

 - Should parents strive for joint custody in North Dakota?

 - What does a custody evaluation consist of in North Dakota?

 Contact SW&L Attorneys Today

-Greg Liebl, Benjamin Freedman, and Andrew Younker understand that child visitation issues are among the most sensitive and important to people who share children and will no longer be together.
-Our lawyers are dedicated and helpful who know how to get the results you seek in North Dakota.
+Our attorneys understand that child visitation issues are among the most sensitive and important to people who share children and will no longer be together.
+We are dedicated, helpful, and know-how to get the results you seek in North Dakota.
 We will answer your phone calls and respond to your emails.
 We are here to help and are committed to making a positive difference in your family’s life.
 Understanding all, or even some, of the many questions that evolve with child visitation and parenting time rights, can be complex or frustrating.
 Call SW&L Attorneys in Fargo today at 701-297-2890.